 Recovery time depends on the degree of the joint sprain.
 General guidelines for healing are:

-- Moderate 2nd degree joint sprains may take about 1-2 weeks to heal and physical therapy (PT) may be required.
+- Moderate 2nd-degree joint sprains may take about 1-2 weeks to heal with physical therapy (PT)

-- Severe 3rd degree joint sprains may take 1 to several months to heal and usually require physical therapy (PT).
+- Severe 3rd degree joint sprains may take 1 to several months to heal and usually requires physical therapy (PT).

-The key to preventing sprains is regular intervals of exercise/ training along with proper stretching to help improve strength and flexibility to help stabilize around the joint.
-Without proper rehabilitation of the muscles around the joint, sprains can become a reoccurring or chronic occurrence.
+The key to preventing sprains is regular intervals of exercise/training and proper stretching to help improve strength and flexibility to help stabilize around the joint.
+Without proper rehabilitation of the muscles around the joints, sprains can become a reoccurring or chronic occurrence.

 JOI Physicians continue to offer online new patient appointments.
 This is another option to make it more convenient to make new patient appointments with less phone hold times.
 Follow the link below to select your JOI MD and schedule online.

 However, you can still call 904-JOI-2000 to make new patient JOI Physician Appointments if that is your preference.